![]() |

 Acropora batunai This coral grows like a bushy table, is a Bali deep water coral.
 Under captive lighting it develops a yellow green coloration.
 It grows like a bushy table with growing margins being bright green.
 Under intense lighting a pinkish hues will develop.

-Click on the picture or hyperlink above
+Click on the picture or hyperlink above to

 ![]() |

 This is a Bali deep water coral.
 Under captive lighting it develops a turquoise coloration.
 It grows similar to Acropora jacqelineae but the corallites are more elongated.
-Click on the picture or hyperlink above to see
+Click on the picture or hyperlink above to

 ![]() |